 The decision on the refresh rate is still pending.
 In addition to the screenshots, the leaker also announced a video that is supposed to show the iPhone notch.
 But YouTuber EverythingApplePro got there first and has already posted pictures on Twitter.
 These are said to have come from Max Weinbach, who is also known to have solid contacts at Apple.
 If the pictures are real, then it is now clear - the notch will remain the same size.

-However, the 6.7-inch size gives a little more space, which means that the time now also shows “AM/PM”.
-In addition, EverythingApplePro claims that the 6.7-inch iPhone has a resolution of 2788 x 1284 with 458 pixels per inch and that the power adapter is not included with the iPhone sold This must be purchased separately, as previously stated.
+However, the 6.7-inch size allows for a bit more space, which means that the time now also displays "AM/PM."
+Furthermore, EverythingApplePro claims that the 6.7-inch iPhone has a resolution of 2788 x 1284 with 458 pixels per inch and that the power adapter is not included with the iPhone. sold This must be purchased separately, as previously stated.
 Whether the two will be right in the end remains to be seen.
 (Photo by NZPhotography / Bigstockphoto)